corestario/HERB/README.md

 ### Implementation details

-This is a Proof-of-Concept implementation, so some details from original paper are simplified here.
+This is a Proof-of-Concept implementation, so some details from the [original paper]() are simplified here.

-Recall, that there are 3 protocol phase (page 12):
+Recall, that there are 3 protocol phases (page 12):

 * Setup phase.
-Main purpose of the setup phase is keys generating.
+The main purpose of the setup phase is key generating.
 DKG phase (Section 3.1, page 13) is skipped in this implementation. `dkgcli` simulates DKG-phase and generates private/public keys.
 These keys are saved in the `bots` folder.
 * Publication phase.
 Each entropy provider sends ciphertext part and proofs using `hcli tx herb ct-part` command.
 * Disclosure phase.
-Each key holder sends decryptions share and proofs using `hcli tx herb decrypt` command.
+Each key holder sends decryption share and proofs using `hcli tx herb decrypt` command.

-Entropy Providers and Key Holders (page 12) are the same set.
+Entropy Providers and Key Holders (page 12) are the same sets.

-Let's look at the original HERB protocol (page 17) closer and compare it with this implementation. .
+Let's look at the original HERB protocol (page 17) closer and compare it with this implementation.

 > 1. Each entropy provider *e<sub>j</sub>*, *1 ≤ j ≤ m*, generates random point *M<sub>j</sub> ∈ __G__*.
 Then encrypts it:
 > 2. e<sub>j</sub> publishes *C<sub>j</sub>* along with NIZK of discrete logarithm knowledge for *A<sub>j</sub>* and NIZK of representation knowledge for *B<sub>j</sub>*

-`hcli tx herb ct-part [commonPubKey]` [command](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/client/cli/tx.go#L42) calculates ciphertext part and RK/DLK proofs and sends transaction with a [Ciphertext Part Message](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/types/msgs.go#L13).
+`hcli tx herb ct-part [commonPubKey]` [command](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/client/cli/tx.go#L42) calculates ciphertext part and RK/DLK proofs and sends a transaction with a [Ciphertext Part Message](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/types/msgs.go#L13).

 > 3. When *C<sub>j</sub>* is published, participants agree that the ciphertext part is correct, if both conditions __DLK-Verify__*(π<sub>DLK<sub>j</sub></sub>, A<sub>j</sub>, G) = 1* and __RK-Verify__*(π<sub>RK<sub>j</sub></sub>, G, Q, B<sub>j</sub>) = 1* met.
 > 4. When all correct *C<sub>j</sub>* are published, participants calculate *C = (A, B)*

-On the blockchain side, [keeper's function](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/keeper.go#L44) validates the ciphertext part and store it into the blockchain.
-This function also aggregate the ciphertext with cyphertexts which are already stored.
+On the blockchain side, [keeper's function](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/keeper.go#L44) verifies the ciphertext part and store it into the blockchain.
+This function also aggregates new ciphertext with cyphertexts which are already stored.

 Anyone can see stored ciphertexts by query:

 `hcli query herb all-ct [round]`

-As soon as *t1* ciphertext parts were stored, application stage changes to "decryption phase" for current round.
+As soon as *t1* ciphertext parts were stored, the application's stage changes to "decryption phase" for the current round.

 > 5. Key holder *id<sub>i</sub>*, *1 ≤ i ≤ n*, publishes decryption shares along with NIZK of discrete logarithm equality

-`hcli tx herb decrypt decrypt [privateKey] [ID]` [command](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/client/cli/tx.go#L81) queries an aggregated ciphertext and calculates a decryption share.
-This command also sends transaction with [Decryption Share message](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/types/msgs.go#L68).
+`hcli tx herb decrypt [privateKey] [ID]` [command](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/client/cli/tx.go#L81) queries the aggregated ciphertext and calculates a decryption share.
+This command also sends a transaction with [Decryption Share message](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/types/msgs.go#L68).

-Anyone can query aggregated ciphertext by command:
+Anyone can query an aggregated ciphertext by command:

 `hcli query herb aggregated-ct [round]`

 > 6. When *D<sub>i</sub>* is published, participants verify that __DLE-Verify__*(π<sub>DLE<sub>i</sub></sub>,D<sub>i</sub>,A,VK<sub>i</sub>,G) = 1*

-On the blockchain side, [keeper's function](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/keeper.go#L148) validates the decryption share and store it into the blockchain.
+On the blockchain side, [keeper's function](https://github.com/dgamingfoundation/HERB/blob/master/x/herb/keeper.go#L148) verifies the decryption share and store it into the blockchain.

 Anyone can see stored decryption shares by query: